xorgy/ldwm/README.md

-jwm - dynamic window manager
+ldwm - less dynamic window manager
 ============================
-jwm is an extremely fast, small, and dynamic window manager for X, derived from dwm.
+ldwm is an extremely fast, small, and dynamic window manager for X, reduced from dwm.

 This fork of dwm was hacked together to integrate one patch(shiftview), and cut out any graphical components, if you feel there are any graphical components left in this branch please let me know.
 It is also my intention to develop some original functionality, such as rotating the master area to different sides of the screen.